COSMIC: Data Efficient Instruction-tuning For Speech In-Context Learning: Experiments and Results

 Tables \ref{tab:ted_s2tt} and \ref{tab:fleurs_s2tt} present the S2TT results (BLEU scores) for TED-LIUM 3 and FLEURS, respectively.
 The COSMIC models exhibit commendable 0-shot translation quality, affirming the effectiveness of our instruction-tuning approach in aligning the speech modality with text and cultivating instruction-following capabilities that generalize to \textbf{previously unseen text instructions}.
 These two factors are pivotal in accomplishing the 0-shot task, and it's noteworthy that this achievement is attained with just 450 hours of English audio data.
 In Table \ref{tab:ted_s2tt}, we present two baselines: the cascaded system Cascaded-7B and ASR-only model COSMIC-ASR-7B.
-The cascaded system's results, obtained by decoding the ASR model and directing the LLaMA-2 7B model to translate English transcripts into target languages, outperform the COSMIC-7B 0-shot results, as anticipated, since our alignment process does not introduce new data in foreign languages.
-However, the COSMIC-7B 1-shot results surpass the cascaded system, underscoring the effectiveness of speech in-context learning.
-Conversely, COSMIC-ASR-7B performs less favorably in both 0-shot and 1-shot S2TT tasks, indicating that SQA is essential for the development of instruction-following and speech in-context learning.
+The cascaded system with LLaMA-2 7B model is outperformed by the COSMIC-7B counterpart with 0-shot inference in most cases, except that in Table \ref{tab:fleurs_s2tt} Cascaded-7B scores higher BLEU scores on some languages, due to the more robust speech transcription capability of Whisper model trained on much larger scale of data.
+On top of that, the 1-shot example further boosts the translation performance of COSMIC-7B, underscoring the effectiveness of speech in-context learning.
+Conversely, COSMIC-ASR-7B performs less favorably in both 0-shot and 1-shot S2TT tasks, indicating that SQA task in training is essential for the development of instruction-following and speech in-context learning.
 In the case of COSMIC-13B, 0-shot translation results are less favorable, potentially due to the need for more data for the 13B model to converge on alignment and instruction following.
 Notably, there are instances in the COSMIC-13B 0-shot scenario where the model abstains from providing a direct translation and instead generates a query URL pointing to an online translation service API.
 Nevertheless, with a 1-shot example, COSMIC-13B achieves the highest BLEU score among all languages.

 The overall translation quality deteriorates when inferring on cross-domain datasets, as evident in Table \ref{tab:fleurs_s2tt}.
 We hypothesize that limited data quantity poses challenges for the model's generalization.
 However, on both test sets, COSMIC's translation quality experiences a significant boost across the board with just an 1-shot example, demonstrating the effectiveness of COSMIC's speech in-context learning capabilities.